cloudfoundry/bbs/doc/api-lrps-internal.md

 ## RemoveEvacuatingActualLRP

-Called to remove an evacuating LRP.
+The cell calls `EvacuateRunningActualLRP` to remove an evacuating ActualLRP for which it no longer has a container.

 ### BBS API Endpoint